-A great example of this is with waiting lists and application forms.
+A great example of this is with waiting lists and child care application forms.
 Pairing an application form with information on your waiting list policies and how families should expect to hear back from your program can go a long way to building a respectful rapport between your center and potential families.

 Staff use forms for your business, sometimes every day, like daily report forms and sign-in sheets.
 Streamlining your child care forms and the processes around them helps employees do their jobs.
 For example, digitizing daily forms and sign-in can help staff work faster without losing accuracy.
-Reducing the time your staff spends on filling out forms gives them more time to dedicate to the children in your care.
+Reducing the time your staff spends on filling out administrative paperwork gives them more time to dedicate to the children in your care.

-Maximize your child care forms:
+Optimize your child care forms:

 Good child care forms save you money

 If something is foundational to your business, it has the power to influence your businesses' finances.
-Child care forms are no exception — how you manage the creation, distribution, and input of your child care forms can affect the success of your business.
-Each time you pull out a form, think of it as an opportunity to strengthen your center by examining the processes that underpin your business.
+Child care provider forms are no exception — how you manage the creation, distribution, and input of your child care forms can affect the success of your business.
+Each time you pull out a form, think of it as an opportunity to strengthen your center by examining the processes that underpin your child care business.

 Printing supplies and organization

-Moving some forms to a digital system can save time and money on supplies and administrative costs.
-Paper forms can be costly to print, and forms you use regularly, such as emergency forms and sign-in sheets, may need to be reprinted multiple times a year or session.
-Not only do you need to keep the appropriate supplies stocked, but staff may have to deal with taking time out of their schedules simply to reprint and organize copies of paper forms.
+Moving some forms to a digital system can save time and money on daycare supplies and administrative costs.
+Paper forms can be costly to print, and forms you use regularly, such as emergency contact forms and sign-in sheets, may need to be reprinted multiple times a year or session.
+Not only do you need to keep the appropriate supplies stocked, but staff may have to deal with taking time out of their schedules simply to reprint and organize copies of paper child care forms.

 Any child care form that a parent handles is an opportunity to build a better relationship with that family.
-Waiting list and enrollment forms that are well-thought-out can encourage parents to sign up their children for your program — especially if you present these forms with additional information about your business.
+Waiting list and enrollment forms that are well-thought-out can encourage parents to sign their children up for your program — especially if you present these forms with additional information about your business.
 What you ask about on these forms and how you handle intake, billing, and anything else that parents may fill out and return leaves a lasting impression.
 Parents with a good experience are likely not only to enroll and continue enrollment, but speak positively about your program.

-Maximize your child care forms:
+Optimize your child care forms: